Music at our school

 In July 2016 we participated for the first time in the Benenden Experience day.
 Our recorder club spent the day at Benenden School alongside other local schools attending rhythm workshops, swimming, watching an orchestra perform and rehearsing for a concert to which parents were invited to attend in the evening.
 We returned this year with more children playing the recorder and 4 pupils playing the Alto saxophone.

-Pupils are invited to attend choir a weekly lunchtime club on a Thursday from Year 4 upwards.
+Pupils are invited to attend choir as a weekly lunchtime club from Year 4 upwards.
 We have already performed at different locations including at The Mick Jagger Centre for an inter-school spring concert and at the local pre-school.
 In December 2016, our school choir put on a fantastic performance at Charton Manor Care Home for the residents.
 The children confidently introduced each song and sang each one beautifully.
-And new for this year we also had solo and duet performances as well as some of the pupils playing along with recorders and ukuleles.
-Afterwards we had the chance to chat with the residents and have refreshments, we returned a few months later for an Easter performance.
+And new for this year some of the songs were accompanied by pupils playing along with recorders and saxophones.
+Afterwards we had the chance to chat with the residents and have refreshments.

-We have also performed Christmas carols at Swanley Library for the last two years.
+We have also performed Christmas carols at Swanley Library for the last three years.

 Music in YR - Early Years Curriculum